mi6oo6im/ml_classic_vs_cnn_digits/README.md

   - **Decision Tree**: A tree-structured model for decision-making.
   - **Random Forest**: An ensemble of decision trees to improve generalization and accuracy.
 - Overview of **Artificial Neural Networks**:
-  - Focus on **Convolutional Neural Networks (CNNs)**: A neural network architecture specifically designed for image recognition.
+  - Focus on **Feed Forward Neural Networks (FFNNs)**: A neural network architecture specifically designed for image recognition.

 #### 3. Dataset:
 - Description of the MNIST dataset: